Contributor biographies

 Laura Watts

-Laura Watts is an author, consultant, ethnographer of speculative futures, and Visiting Professor at Department for Thematic Studies, Linköping University.
+Laura Watts is an author, consultant, and ethnographer of speculative futures, and Visiting Professor at the Department for Thematic Studies, Linköping University.
 Her last book, Energy at the End of the World: An Orkney Islands Saga (MIT Press), won the 4S Rachel Carson Prize for its social and political relevance and was shortlisted for Saltire Research Book of the Year.
-She is currently creating a narrative role-playing game around a low carbon data center caught in a Nordic winter storm.
+She is currently creating a narrative role-playing game around a low-carbon data centre caught in a Nordic winter storm.
 More details at sand14.com.

 Marcus Enoch